Workflow

 Example: "Propose a docs-site feature using MkDocs."

 What happens: Implements tasks one phase at a time.
 Each phase is one agent session, one commit.
+The build skill also handles fixing review findings and pausing to research unfamiliar APIs or libraries.

 What the AI does: